What Makes for an Effective Leader?

 A study by the University of California has discovered that the speed of the brain does reflect a person’s intelligence to a large extent.
 A good example of people renown for use of little information, often in real-time when making business decisions are successful investors.
 They can screen a large number of instruments and analyse information quickly and make calculated decisions that lead to positive financial return.
 Cognitive efficiency will require both experience and confidence as psychological factors can also impact this ability.

-They are able to deal with adversity
+They have a high capacity to deal with adversity

 There is no predefined method to deal with adversity and as such, it tends to illicit different responses from different people.
 Setbacks usually require quick and specific responses.
 People with better responses are more effective leaders.

 Abraham Lincon is the perfect example of a resilient leader who was able to deal with adversity.
 Even before he became US president, which he had lost 8 times before finally winning, he had twice failed in business.
 When he was president, he led the USA through the civil war between 12 Apr 1861 – 9 Apr 1865.
 That same year of 1865, in December he held the speech that abolished slavery which was a very contentious issue.
-All through out his presidency, he dealt with setbacks which threatened to derail his plans but persevered to make sure that his most dear policies for and the country moved forward.
+All through out his presidency, he dealt with setbacks which threatened to derail his plans and persevered to make sure that his most dear policies for and the country moved forward.

-They have self-mastery
+They have a high degree of self-mastery

 Good leaders keep their own biases, tendencies, and emotions in check.
 They maintain a strong drive and willpower in the face of adversity, and the ability to maintain discipline until goals are achieved.